General affine adjunctions, Nullstellens\"atze, and dualities: Introduction

-The general affine adjunction of Corollary \ref{cor:algadj} can be lifted from the algebraic setting to a more general categorical context.
-This we do in Part \ref{part:general} of the paper, thus achieving our second aim.
-Conceptually, the key ingredient in the algebraic construction sketched above is the functor $\I_{A}\colon \T \to \Set$.
-In the categorical abstraction, the basic {\it datum} is any functor $\I \colon \T \to \S$, which can be conceived as the \emph{interpretation} of the ``syntax'' $\T$ into the ``semantics'' $\S$, along with a distinguished object $\a$ of $\T$.
+At the beginning of the paper, starting from Section \ref{s:affadj}, we show how to lift the adjunction of Corollary \ref{cor:algadj} from the algebraic setting to a more general categorical context.
+See Table \ref{tab:transl} for a short summary of the correspondence between concepts in the three settings.
+Conceptually, the key ingredient in the algebraic construction sketched above is the functor $\I_{A}=\hom_{\Va}(-, A) \colon \T \to \Set$ from the opposite $\T$ of the category of free $\Va$-algebras to $\Set$.
+In our categorical abstraction, the basic {\it datum} is any functor $\I \colon \T \to \S$, which we conceive as the \emph{interpretation} of the ``syntax'' $\T$ into the ``semantics'' $\S$, along with a distinguished object $\a$ of $\T$.
 (In the algebraic specialisation, $\a$ is $\F{(1)}$, the free singly generated $\Va$-algebra.)
-Here $\T$ and $\S$ are simply arbitrary (locally small\footnote{All categories in this paper are assumed to be locally small.}) categories.
-Out of these data, we construct two categories $\D$ and $\R$ of subobjects and relations, respectively.
+Here $\T$ and $\S$ are arbitrary (locally small\footnote{All categories in this paper are assumed to be locally small.}) categories, and $\S$ is well-powered.\footnote{That is, each object of $\S$ has a small poset of subobjects.} Out of these ingredients we construct two categories $\D$ and $\Q$ of subobjects and quotients, respectively.
 The category $\D$ abstracts that of sets affinely embedded into $A^{\mu}$; here, sets are replaced by objects of $\S$, the powers $A^{\mu}$ are replaced by objects $\I(t)$ as $t$ ranges over objects of $\T$, and the morphisms of $\S$ that are ``definable'' are declared to be those in the range of $\I$.
-The category $\R$ abstracts the category of relations (not necessarily congruences) on the free $\Va$-algebras $\F{(\mu)}$; that is, its objects are relations on the hom-set $\hom_{\T}(t,\a)$, as $t$ ranges over objects of $\T$.
-Arrows are $\T$-arrows that preserve the given relations.
+The category $\Q$ abstracts the category of quotients of the free $\Va$-algebras $\F{(\mu)}$ by congruences; its objects are quotients of the hom-set $\hom_{\T}(t,\a)$, as $t$ ranges over objects of $\T$, by ``$\a$-congruences'' on them.
+It is possible to define the operator $\VV$ in this setting under the hypothesis that $\S$ has enough limits (Assumption \ref{ass:limits} below), because ``solutions'' to ``systems of equations'' are computed by intersecting solutions to ``single equations''.
+In order to define the operator $\CC$ we need to postulate that the functor $\I$ preserves all existing powers of $\a$ (Assumption \ref{ass:product-preserving} below), for this guarantees that $\CC$ ranges over $\a$-congruences.
+The pair $(\CC,\VV)$ yields a Galois connection (Lemma \ref{lem:galois}) that satisfies an appropriate abstraction of the {\it Nullstellensatz}, as we show in Theorem \ref{thm:null}.
+Moreover, the Galois connection lifts to an adjunction between $\D$ and $\Q$ (see Theorem \ref{thm:weakadj}), provided we assume (Assumption \ref{ass:cosep} below) that $\a$ be an \emph{$\I$-coseparator}; see Definition \ref{def:coseparator}.